Knat-Dev/p5js-ts-project/README.md

 # p5js-ts-project

-This is a project for creative coding using p5.js and TypeScript.
+This is a template project for creative coding using p5.js and TypeScript.

 ## Description